 - 1. Follow steps 1-4 as listed under STARTING THE ENGINE, earlier in this section, then proceed as follows according to the instrument (control) panel on your engine. - 2.
 Use cold weather starting aids as needed.
 Follow supplier instructions for starting aid provided on your engine. - 3.
-Engines With Air Intake Heaters: Turn key ON but do not crank engine until Engine Preheat Indicator goes off. - 4.
 Follow remaining steps 5-7 as listed under STARTING THE ENGINE earlier in this section.

-Additional information on cold weather operation is available from your authorized servicing dealer.
+Additional information on cold weather operation is available from your engine distributor or authorized servicing dealer.